HPDCS/NBBS/README.md

  * 4lvl-nb: this is the memory optimized version of our NBBS allocator (16x compress ratio);
  * the spin-locked version of the above-mentioned allocators (1lvl-sl and 4lvl-sl).

+You can configure the allocator by setting the following macro at compile time:
+ * MIN_ALLOCABLE_BYTES
+ * MAX_ALLOCABLE_BYTES
+ * NUM_LEVELS

 ----------------------------------

 ## The Benchmark Suite